North Dakota Badlands Horse

 Medora Annual All Horse Flag Day Parade

 Join NDBH and TRNP wild horse owners as they participate in the annual festivities of Flag Day in Medora, North Dakota.
-A meet and greet of horses captured from the park will be held at the Western Edge Book Store (time to be determined).
-The parade starts at 5:00 p.m.
-MDT.
+A meet and greet of horses captured from the park will be held at the Western Edge Book Store after the parade.
+Parade time is to be determined.

 September

-Ninth annual North Dakota Badlands Horse Reunion Ride.
-Everyone is welcome to attend the reunion events except for the trail ride which is only open to all NDBH owners (even if your NDBH isn't ready to ride just yet!).
+Annual North Dakota Badlands Horse Reunion Ride.
+Everyone is welcome to attend the reunion events except for the trail ride which is only open to all NDBH owners and spouses (even if your NDBH isn't ready to ride just yet!).
+We will again be camping at Sully Creek State Park south of Medora.
+Register for camping spots early as they fill up quickly.

 WHAT HAVE WE BEEN UP TO?